b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/apothecary/fermentation/teracotta_lidded_pots/teracotta_lidded_pots_v1_11092025.md

 🧼 Cleaning with Lime and Water: Why It Matters

-- Lime (calcium hydroxide) is traditionally used to:
+- Food-grade slaked lime/pickling lime (Hindi: raja chuna) (calcium hydroxide) is traditionally used as a paste to:
   - Neutralize acidity and kill unwanted microbes
   - Preserve the pot’s porous integrity without sealing it
   - Avoid soap residues that disrupt fermentation ecosystems

 Method:
-1. Mix lime powder with water to form a thin slurry
+1. Mix food-grade slaked/pickling lime powder with water to form a thin slurry
 2. Scrub gently inside and out
 3. Rinse with clean water and air-dry fully before reuse